Robust Radar Mounting Angle Estimation in Operational Driving Conditions

 \subsection{Inertial Measurement Unit}

 The proposed method uses yaw-rate readings from an IMU.
-Compared with other odometry sensors such as GPS, IMUs are more robust in urban canyons and in the presence of tall buildings.
+Compared with other odometry sensors such as GPS, IMUs provides more reliable measurements in urban areas and in the presence of tall buildings.
 Nevertheless, several factors limit the accuracy of IMU yaw-rate measurements.
 To account for these effects, this work adopts a standard yaw-rate measurement model \cite{kellner2015joint} that includes a scale factor, a bias, and additive noise:

 where $\omega_t$ is the measured yaw rate at time $t$, $\hat{\omega}_t$ is the true yaw rate, $s$ is the (multiplicative) scale factor, $b$ is the constant bias, and $\nu_t$ is zero-mean Gaussian noise with variance $\sigma_{\omega}^2$.
 Ideally, $s$ is constant over the measurement range, but it may vary with temperature, introducing systematic errors over time.
 Estimating $s$ is therefore important for accurate mounting-angle estimation.
 The bias $b$ is modeled as constant (time-invariant) in this study.